MaryShot

 • And needs a Website to increase the number of people to book the photographer

-My team was tasked with designing a user-centered, adaptive website for both mobile and desktop.
-The website is for a photographer needing a personal site to effectively display her portfolio and attract potential clients.
+My team was tasked with designing a user-centered, adaptive website for mobile and desktop.
+The website is for a photographer who needs a personal site to display her portfolio and attract potential clients.

 • The photographer found clients through Instagram and Facebook.